delacrixmorgan/kingscup-android/README.md

 iii) Dutch - Kasper Nooteboom

-iv) Spanish - Santos Martinez
+iv) Spanish - Santos Martinez, Gonzo Fernandez

 Drop me a message if you are excited to translate and help bring King’s Cup to your native tongue.
 MORE the merrier!